MNBrod/heardle/README.md

 3. Install frontend dependencies and start the Vite dev server.

 The frontend proxies API calls to the backend at http://localhost:3000.

+This was made entirely with AI as an exercise in seeing what Claude can do.
+Treat everything in this repository with deep skepticism.